 And during this phase, you start adapting nerf tactics that are super prominent for making your team the pro one who has better chances of winning.
 Here are a few of the most crucial ones explained shortly.

 - Learn cover fire providing for an obstacle or barricade existing movements.
 Moving towards a better spot while fellow teammates keep on constantly firing at the enemy is all cover fire basically.

 - Crossfire is another tactic where two players stay at parallel opposite angles while firing at the enemy.
 It becomes harder for the foe to return fire in such a situation.

 - Another method called Blitzkrieg allows a heavily packed squad with strong blasters and dense firepower to attack the enemy prominently.
 And then surround them to call for a melee battle.

-- The funnel strategy is another fabulous nerf tactic where two parts of the team play as offense while three parts are maintaining defense role.
+- The funnel strategy is another fabulous nerf tactic where two parts of the team play as offence while three parts are maintaining the defence role.
 It’s a great method for surrounding foe team and hanging them without cover.
 And in case the plan fails, recovering is easy due to a better forward position.

-- Less route including smaller battlefields can be great choice for solid nerf battles using Blading tactic.
-It’s an enemy entrapping way that works for recovery and also can prove to be sometimes not effective.
+- Fewer routes including smaller battlefields can be a great choice for solid nerf battles using Blading tactic.
+It’s an enemy-entrapping way that works for recovery and also can prove to be sometimes not effective.

-- Spread-out strategy is often great for defending from Nerf grenade.
+- The spread-out strategy is often great for defending from Nerf grenades.
 Instead of being close together and increasing the chances of getting hit by a solo grenade, spreading out will make the loss less harmful.